flynhigh09/RaceMod/README.md

-# SPraceMod
+# RaceMod
-Single player mod for GTA V; Provides RACING.
+RACING mod for GTAV.

-Fork of play/prey more testing needed..
+Once a Fork of Play/Prey more testing needed.
+Added ini plus some car mods may add to ini aswell.